-Summary Organizer #2: Paul Revere's Letter to Jeremy Belknap, ca. 1798 (excerpts) Dear Sir, Key words/phrases: On Tuesday evening, the 18th, it was observed, that a number of Soldiers were marching towards the bottom of the Common.
-About 10 o'Clock, Dr. Warren Sent in great haste for me, and beged that I would imediately Set off for Lexington The Sunday before I agreed that if the British went out by Water, we would shew two Lanthorns in the North Church Steeple; & if by Land, one, as a Signal; for we were aprehensive it would be dificult to Cross the Charles River I went to the North part of the Town, where I had kept a Boat; two friends rowed me across Charles River, a little to the eastward where the Somerset Man of War Iay.
-In your own words: They landed me on Charlestown side When I got into Town I told them what was Acting, & went to git me a Horse I set off upon a very good Horse; it was then about 11 o'Clock, & very pleasant I saw two men on Horse back, under a Tree.
-When I got near them, I discovered they were British officer I turned my Horse very quick, & Galloped towards Charlestown neck, and then pushed for the Medford Road one who chased me, I got clear of him, and went thro Medford In Medford, I awaked the Captain of the Minute men; & after that, I alarmed almost every House, till I got to Lexington.
+Summary Organizer 2: Paul Revere's Letter to Jeremy Belknap, ca. 1798 (excerpts) Dear Sir, Keywords/phrases: On Tuesday evening, the 18th, it was observed, that a number of Soldiers were marching towards the bottom of the Common.
+About 10 o'Clock, Dr. Warren Sent in great haste for me, and beged that I would imediately Set off for Lexington The Sunday before I agreed that if the British went out by Water, we would shew two Lanthorns in the North Church Steeple; & if by Land, one, as a Signal; for we were aprehensive it would be dificult to Cross the Charles River [I] went to the North part of the Town, where I had kept a Boat; two friends rowed me across Charles River, a little to the eastward where the Somerset Man of War lay.
+In your own words: They landed me on Charlestown side.
+When I got into Town I told them what was Acting, & went to git me a Horse I set off upon a very good Horse; it was then about 11 o'Clock, & very pleasant I saw two men on Horse back, under a Tree.
+When I got near them, I discovered they were British officer I turned my Horse very quick, & Galloped towards Charlestown neck, and then pushed for the Medford Road.
+The one who chased me, I got clear of him, and went thro Medford In Medford, I awaked the Captain of the Minute men; & after that, I alarmed almost every House, till I got to Lexington.
 I found Messrs.
-Hancock & Adams at the Rev. Mr. Clark's; I told them my errand and set off for Concord Key words/phrases: In your own words:
+Hancock & Adams at the Rev. Mr. Clark's; I told them my errand and set off for Concord Keywords/phrases: In your own words:

-...
-I likewise mentioned, that we had better Key words/phrases: allarm all the Inhabitents till we got to Concord. ...
+I likewise mentioned, that we had better allarm all the Inhabitents till we got to Concord.
 We had got nearly half way.
-Mr Daws & the Doctor stoped to allarm the people of a House: I was about one hundred Rod a head, when I saw two men, . . . - in an Instant I was surrounded by four; -they had placed themselves in a In your own words: Straight Road, ... & two of them were under a tree in the pasture.
-The Docter being foremost, he came up; and we tryed to git past them; but they being armed with pistols & swords, they forced us in to the pasture; ----the Docter jumped his Horse over a low Stone wall, and got to 2020 The Gilder Lehrman Institute of American History, New York.
-The Midnight Ride of Paul Revere: Literature v.
-History page 13 Concord.... ... out Started Six officers, on Horse back, and Key words/phrases: orderd me to dismount; ---one of them, who appeared to have the command, examined me, where I came from, & what my Name Was?
-I told him....
-He demanded what time I left Boston?
-I told him . . . and that There would be five hundred Americans there in a short time, for I had alarmed the Country all the way up. . . . one of them . . .
-Clapped his pistol to my head, called me by In your own words: name, & told me he was going to ask me some questions, & if I did not give him true answers, he would blow my brains out. . . .
+Mr Daws & the Doctor stoped to allarm the people of a House: I was about one hundred Rod a head, when I saw two men, - in an Instant I was surrounded Keywords/phrases: by four; -they had placed themselves in a Straight Road, & two of them were under a tree in the pasture.
+The Docter being foremost, he came up; and we tryed to git past them; but they being armed with pistols & swords, they forced us in to the pasture; -the Docter jumped his Horse over a low Stone wall, and got to Concord In your own words: out Started Six officers, on Horse back, and orderd me to dismount; -one of them, who appeared to have the command, examined me, where I came from, & what my Name Was?
+I told him He demanded what time I left Boston?
+I told him and that There would be five hundred Americans there in a short time, for I had alarmed the Country all the way up one of them Clapped his pistol to my head, called me by name, & told me he was going to ask me some questions, & if I did not give him true answers, he would blow my brains out Keywords/phrases: In your own words: